Jort20/-Blessures_bij_het_hardlopen-/README.md

 #### Box Plots

     Select a person by ID or choose "All IDs."
-    Choose a metric for the box plot.
+    Choose a metric to compare with for y-axis for the box plot.

 #### Scatter Plot

     Select a person by ID or choose "All IDs."
     Choose a line color.
     Select a sleep limit option.
-    Choose a sleep metric.
+    Choose a metric to compare with for the y-axis.

 ## Info